Harsha-msit/WorkPortfolio/README.md

 * Fetching the product details from the database was a little difficult but, we were able to complete data fetching successfully
 * We faced a little problem while trying to add image to database and we had to go through a lot of resources to solve the issue
 * Deciding on the right CSS styling took a lot of time and it can always be improved
+* Integration was a bit tough and we had power issues due to which the work was postponed
+* Faced a problem while testing the put method and we resolved it later
+* Faced a few issues while working with images but later we could resolve it